 Climate counts when it comes to paint’s durability.
 For example, houses near the coast are more exposed to sand, sun, and salty air, so the paint will wear out more quickly than those in more forgiving climates.
 Exterior paint for houses in locations that experience harsh winters, intense storms, and high humidity will also age more quickly.
 Exterior paint for houses that are exposed to direct sunlight will bubble and fade more quickly compared to those within a similar climate but sheltered by trees.
 Given Winnipeg’s rather long, brutally cold winters and non-stop summer heat, residents should expect to repaint the exterior of their houses more often than every seven years.

+There are a few things to consider before deciding between hiring professionals or doing the job yourself for your next exterior painting project.
 There’s more to exterior painting than selecting the perfect paint colour schemes.
 Preparation is a critical contributor to the overall finish of the painting project.
 If you intend to stretch the longevity of the exterior paint as far as possible, the surfaces of the exterior walls must be free from debris, loose paint, mould, and any rot.
 If preparation is not done properly, the paint job will degrade before its estimated time.
 That’s why It’s important to always hire well-experienced painters who understand how to properly prepare different surfaces.

 Quality of Paint